 My thesis investigates several issues related to the precursor and beneficial effects of beat gestures —and their concomitant prosodic prominence— on 5- to 6-year-old children’s oral narrative skills.

 PhD defense planned for June 30!

 The potential effect of encouraging the production of beat gestures on children's narrative discourse performance (i.e., narrative skills) in a brief narrative discourse training.

-Vilà-Giménez, I., & Prieto, P. (under review).
-Teaching kids to beat: Encouraging beat gesture production boosts children’s narrative performance.
+Vilà-Giménez, I., & Prieto, P. (in press, 2020).
+Encouraging kids to beat: Children's beat gesture production boosts their narrative performance.
 Developmental Science.

 Vilà-Giménez, I., & Prieto, P. (2018).
 Encouraging children to produce rhythmic beat gestures leads to better narrative discourse performances.
 Proc.
 9th International Conference on Speech Prosody 2018, 704–708. doi: 10.21437/SpeechProsody.2018-143

 The effects of beat gestures' observation on children's narrative discourse comprehension.

 Llanes-Coromina, J., Vilà-Giménez, I., Kushch, O., Borràs-Comes, J., & Prieto, P. (2018).
 Beat gestures help preschoolers recall and comprehend discourse information.
 Journal of Experimental Child Psychology, 172(8), 168–188. doi: 10.1016/j.jecp.2018.02.004